When Is the Best Time to Run an Employee Engagement Survey?

 Like good comedy, timing is everything.
-With your employee engagement programme, there are things that you need to take into consideration when scheduling an employee survey.
-We look at the most important.
+With your employee engagement program, there are things that you need to take into consideration when scheduling an employee survey.
+Let’s look at the most important.

-Certain times in your organisation’s annual cycle are a good fit for presenting survey results:
+Certain times in your organization’s annual cycle are a good fit for presenting survey results:

-A quieter time of year is best for people to absorb survey results.
-Performance review time, Christmas and year end are usually busy, and analysing results then can seem more like a distraction.
+- A quieter time of year is best for people to absorb survey results.
+Performance review time, Christmas, and year-end are usually busy, and analyzing results at these times can seem more like a distraction.

-Historical survey times – if you run a survey at a particular time of year, and it gives useful results, keep it at that time.
+- Historical survey times can be helpful because of corporate rhythms and habits.
+If you run a survey at a particular time of year, and it gives useful results, keep it at that time.